 His TED talks are ubiquitous.
 His books are best sellers.
 For those of us armchair psychology nerds, interested in the anthropological arena of our wacky offices, Simon is “The Man”.

 And let’s be clear: It sure doesn’t hurt that he has mastered the art of speaking with authority.
 Give anyone that skill set, and he or she could sell you snow on January 21 in Minnesota.

-So why am I writing about this dude today?
 I recently went through some intense training with a new Team (capital T) at work that focused on E.Q.
 There were admissions.
 There were high fives.
 There were tears.
 Of course, there were laughs.
 And in the end, we all bonded.
 All that was squeezed into three days, before we returned with gusto to our inboxes and back-to-back WebEx meetings…

 Part of the training involved watching YouTube videos of Simon Sinek.
-You start watching, and immediately this guy’s presence, voice, and inflection hooks you.
+You start watching, and immediately this guy’s presence, voice, and inflection hook you.
 The anecdotes resonate.
 You feel you’re in the presence of an old-time preacher.
 Honestly, he could probably get the entire congregation to drink that fatal Kool-Aid.

 Sinek makes his point that millennials are instantly dissatisfied with their jobs right out of the gates.
 Sure, he’s generalizing.
 We don’t know if this mainly applies to college grads in white-collar gigs, or if there’s a broader brush being painted across all 20-somethings.
 Sinek says that this generation is on a “scavenger hunt” to find the job they feel passionate about.

 Pausing for a moment… The first person who comes to mind when I watched this clip is our old friend Jiro the sushi maestro.
 There was no scavenger hunt for that guy.
 He just dove right in.
 And it was not pretty for him, for several years.
 And yet, Jiro stuck with it.